 City Trails is kind of like the traditional Lonely Planet guides, but for kids.
 Designed for primary school aged children, these travel guides provide children with a range of information about a particular destination.

 The books take children on a trip around the city – hence the name of the book City Trails.
 Each kids travel guide lists out a range of attractions and places of interest within the city and what children can expect to see and do there.

 These are great books to give children prior to a holiday and encourages them to really get in involved with the trip planning process.

-If you’re looking for travel activity books for kids, Let’s Explore is another one of the great series of books from the Lonely Planet.
-These books are about two young explorers Marco and Amelia who travel to a range of difference landscapes across the world including Safari, Ocean, Desert, City, Mountain and Jungle.
+If you’re looking for travel activity books for kids, Let’s Explore is another one of the great series of books from Lonely Planet.
+These books are about two young explorers Marco and Amelia who travel to a range of different landscapes across the world including Safari, Ocean, Desert, City, Mountain and Jungle.

 Whether you’re after a kids travel activity book for at home or while travelling, the Lonely Planet Let’s Explore range is a good one to consider.

 With all of us staying at home right now, Backyard Explorer is the perfect book!
 Another excellent children’s book by Lonely Planet, Backyard Explorer helps children get out and explore what’s in their very own backyards.

 Backyard Explorer is full of fun activities for the kids including things to make, do and find.
 Some of the activities include cloud spotting, making a skyline college, completing a scavenger hunt and more.

 This is a great book for those kids who keep complaining that they are bored – with this book they will find plenty to do in and around their own home.